 Music writing and promotion

 But music was always my first love.
 I started taking piano lessons at age 3, and while I don't play (much) anymore I can still pick out melodies from days gone by and have an exceptional memory of songs and lyrics.
 I sang in school choir (lead alto) for as long as I can remember.
-(My high school choir teacher cried when I told her I would be majoring in biology, not voice or piano, in university.
+My high school choir teacher cried when I told her I would be majoring in biology, not voice or piano, in university.
 That was a tough moment, but one that was necessary in pre-Obamacare America.

 These days, I play bass (a black 5-string ESP named Blake), sing, and write songs and poetry in my spare time.
 As a music writer, I appreciate good songwriting and take great joy in analyzing song lyrics; whenever I'm feeling particularly inspired, I'll post my thoughts on my music interpretation site Music in Notes.